notepad-plus-plus/npp-usermanual/content/docs/preferences.md

 This affects the display of the main Language menu, and also affects the per-language tab settings.

 * **Language Menu**:
-    * `☐ Make language menu compact` will make submenus for languages that start with the same letter
+    * `☐ Make language menu compact` will make submenus for languages that start with the same letter.
-        * Under normal circumstances, this makes the list of items in the **Language** menu much shorter: the standard 80+ languages will be reduced to about 20 submenus and a few standalone **Language** menu entries
+        * Under normal circumstances, this makes the list of items in the **Language** menu much shorter: the standard 80+ languages will be reduced to about 20 submenus and a few standalone **Language** menu entries.
-        * For example, Perl and Python syntax highlighting would be selected through **Language&nbsp;>&nbsp;P** submenu, rather than directly from the language menu
+        * For example, Perl and Python syntax highlighting would be selected through the **Language&nbsp;>&nbsp;P** submenu, rather than directly from the language menu.
-    * `Available items ⇄ Disabled items`: by moving a language into the `Disabled items` column, it will no longer show up in the **Language** menu list
+    * `Available items ⇄ Disabled items`: by moving a language into the `Disabled items` column, it will no longer show up in the **Language** menu list.
-        * If you have moved items to Disabled Items _and_ have checked `☑ Make language menu compact`, there may end up being empty letter-based subfolders in the **Language Menu**
+        * If you have moved items to Disabled Items _and_ have checked `☑ Make language menu compact`, there may end up being empty letter-based subfolders in the **Language Menu**.
 * **Tab settings**:
-    * `[Default]` sets the tab behavior for the "default" condition
+    * `[Default]` sets the tab behavior for the "default" condition.
-    * `normal` sets the tab behavior for plain text
+    * `normal` sets the tab behavior for plain text.
-    * other selections will choose which syntax-language the tab settings are being changed
+    * Other selections will choose for which syntax-language the tab settings are being changed.
-    * `☐ Use default value`: not visible on the `[Default]` selection.
-For other languages, will use the values from the `[Default]` selection for that particular language
+    * `☐ Use default value`: Not visible on the `[Default]` selection.
+For other languages, will use the values from the `[Default]` selection for that particular language.
     * `Tab size : ___`: sets the width of the tab stop.
 (For example, the picture below shows a tab size of 4, so the tab stops will be at 1, 5, 9. and so on.)
-    * `☐ Replace by space`: when set, hitting the Tab key will insert up to that number of space (U+0020) characters, such that the next character will be at the next tab stop; when not set, the Tab key will insert the literal ASCII Tab (U+0009) character.
+    * `☐ Replace by space`: When set, hitting the Tab key will insert up to that number of space (U+0020) characters, such that the next character will be at the next tab stop; when not set, the Tab key will insert the literal ASCII Tab (U+0009) character.
         - This setting affects only what is typed _after_ the setting is changed; turning this option on does not automatically change Tab characters that are already in your document.
 To convert already-existing Tab characters, you may use a search-and-replace or use the built-in [**Edit > Blank Operations**](../editing/#edit-menu) commands.
         - Example: When `☐ Replace by space` is not set, then hitting the Tab key will insert the single Tab character in the file which will be _displayed_ as a gap wide enough to align the text to the next tab stop, as shown on the left of the image.
 When `☑ Replace by space` is set, hitting the Tab key it will insert enough literal space characters so that the next character (after the spaces) will be aligned at the next tab stop, as shown in the right of the image.

             ![](../images/edit-tab-stops.png)

-            _The image has [**View > Show Symbol > Whitespace and Tab**](../views/#show-symbol) enabled to make the tab-characters vs space characters obvious._
+            _The image has_ [**View > Show Symbol > Show Space and Tab**](../views/#show-symbol) _enabled to make the tab-characters vs space characters obvious._
-* `☐ Treat backslash as escape character for SQL`: this affects the **Language > SQL** handling of the `\` backslash character
+* `☐ Treat backslash as escape character for SQL`: This affects the **Language > SQL** handling of the `\` backslash character.

 ### Highlighting

 Affects the highlighting of the selected text, which is referred to by the menu entries as the "Token".

 * **Style All Occurrences of Token** (previously **Mark All**)
-    * _Note_: this section of the preferences was renamed v8.1.4; it was known as **Mark All** in v8.0 - v8.1.3
+    * _Note_: This section of the preferences was renamed with v8.1.4; it was known as **Mark All** in v8.0 - v8.1.3.
-    * `☐ Match case`: Mark All will be case-sensitive
+    * `☐ Match case`: Mark All will be case-sensitive.
-    * `☐ Match whole word only`: Mark All will require a whole "word" (sequence of "word characters", as defined in the **Delimiter** preferences)
+    * `☐ Match whole word only`: Mark All will require a whole "word" (sequence of "word characters", as defined in the **Delimiter** preferences).
     * This setting section applies to the **Search** menu's **Mark All** submenu entries, and the equivalent [right-click Context Menu](../config-files/#the-context-menu-contextmenu-xml)'s **Style all occurrences of token** submenu entries, for applying "Style Tokens" to specific text.
 * **Smart Highlighting**
-    * `☐ Enable`: if you select a piece of text, Smart Highlighting will color all matching pieces of text.
-It will use the style defined in **Style Configurator > Global Styles > Smart Highlighting**
+    * `☐ Enable`: If you select a piece of text, Smart Highlighting will color all matching pieces of text.
+It will use the style defined in **Style Configurator > Global Styles > Smart Highlighting**.
-    * `☐ Highlight another view`: Smart Highlighting will also apply to the other "view" (when you have documents open in both of Notepad++ view panes)
+    * `☐ Highlight another view`: Smart Highlighting will also apply to the other "view" (when you have documents open in both of Notepad++ view panes).
-    * `Matching: ☐ Match case`: Smart Highlighting will be case-sensitive
+    * `Matching: ☐ Match case`: Smart Highlighting will be case-sensitive.
-    * `Matching: ☐ Match whole word only`: Smart Highlighting will require a whole "word" (sequence of "word characters", as defined in the **Delimiter** preferences)
+    * `Matching: ☐ Match whole word only`: Smart Highlighting will require a whole "word" (sequence of "word characters", as defined in the **Delimiter** preferences).
     * `Matching: ☐ Use Find dialog settings`
 * **Highlight Matching Tags**
-    * `☐ Enable`: in HTML/XML files, clicking in or highlighting in an opening or closing tag (between the angle brackets) will highlight both the opening and closing tag.
-It will use the style defined in **Style Configurator > Global Styles > Tags match highlighting**
+    * `☐ Enable`: In HTML/XML files, clicking in or highlighting in an opening or closing tag (between the angle brackets) will highlight both the opening and closing tag.
+It will use the style defined in **Style Configurator > Global Styles > Tags match highlighting**.
-    * `☐ Highlight tag attributes`: any attributes inside the active tag will be highlighted using the style defined in **Style Configurator > Global Styles > Tags attribute**
+    * `☐ Highlight tag attributes`: Any attributes inside the active tag will be highlighted using the style defined in **Style Configurator > Global Styles > Tags attribute**.
     * `☐ Highlight comment/php/asp zone`

 ### Print

-Affects how the text is formatted when sent to the printer
+Affects how the text is formatted when sent to the printer.

-* `☐ Print line number`: will include line numbers when printed
+* `☐ Print line number`: Will include line numbers when printed.
 * **Colour Options**
-    * `☐ WYSIWYG`: same colors will apply to printing as you see in the editor
+    * `☐ WYSIWYG`: What you see is what you get.
+The same colors you see in the editor will apply to printing.
-    * `☐ Invert`: black prints as white, light color prints as dark, and vice versa
+    * `☐ Invert`: Black prints as white, light color prints as dark, and vice versa.
-    * `☐ Black on White`: prints black text on white background, no highlighting
+    * `☐ Black on White`: Prints black text on white background, no highlighting.
-    * `☐ No background colour`: same as WYSIWYG, except no background color is printed
+    * `☐ No background colour`: Same as WYSIWYG, except no background color is printed.
-* **Margin Setting (Unit:mm)**: define the page margins, in mm
+* **Margin Setting (Unit:mm)**: Define the page margins, in mm.
-* **Header and Footer**: define what will be printed in each page's header and footer sections
+* **Header and Footer**: Define what will be printed in each page's header and footer sections.
-    * Click in one of the `Left part`, `middle part`, or `right part` for header or footer;
+    * Click in one of the `Left part`, `Middle part`, or `Right part` for header or footer;
-    * either type in text for literal text, or use the `Variable:` drop-down and `Add` button to add one of the variables at the current caret position
+    * Either type in text for literal text, or use the `Variable:` drop-down and `Add` button to add one of the variables at the current caret position:
-        * Add **Full file name path** ⇒ `$(FULL_CURRENT_PATH)` in the input box ⇒ will print something like `c:\path\to\file.txt`
+        * Add **Full file name path** ⇒ `$(FULL_CURRENT_PATH)` in the input box ⇒ will print something like `C:\path\to\file.txt`
         * Add **File name** ⇒ `$(FILE_NAME)` in the input box ⇒ will print something like `file.txt`
-        * Add **File directory** ⇒ `$(CURRENT_DIRECTORY)` in the input box ⇒ will print something like `c:\path\to`
+        * Add **File directory** ⇒ `$(CURRENT_DIRECTORY)` in the input box ⇒ will print something like `C:\path\to`
         * Add **Page** ⇒ `$(CURRENT_PRINTING_PAGE)` in the input box ⇒ will print the current page number.
 (Sorry, there is no total-number-of-pages variable, so you cannot do `page # of #`.)
         * Add **Short date format** ⇒ `$(SHORT_DATE)` in the input box ⇒ will print something like `m/dd/yyyy` (possibly locale-dependent)
         * Add **Long date format** ⇒ `$(LONG_DATE)` in the input box ⇒ will print something like `Day, Month ##, YYYY` (possibly locale-dependent)
         * Add **Time** ⇒ `$(TIME)` in the input box ⇒ will print something like `HH:MM AM` (possibly locale-dependent)
-    * Font pulldown: use selected font for the header or footer (if left blank, use document's default font)
+    * Font pulldown: Use selected font for the header or footer (if left blank, use document's default font).
-    * Font size pulldown: define font size for header or footer
+    * Font size pulldown: Define font size for header or footer.

 ### Searching

 Affects the operations found in the **Find** dialog tabs.

 * **When Find Dialog is Invoked**
-    * `☐ Fill find field in Find dialog with selected word`: When checkmarked, invoking the Find Dialog will fill the **Find What** field with the currently-selected text; when not checkmarked, invoking the Find Dialog will not change the contents of the **Find What** field (reworded in v8.4.5; previously was `Don't fill find field...`)
+    * `☐ Fill Find Field with Selected Text`: When checkmarked, invoking the Find Dialog will fill the **Find What** field with the currently-selected text; when not checkmarked, invoking the Find Dialog will not change the contents of the **Find What** field (reworded in v8.4.5; previously was `Don't fill find field...`)
         * `☐ Select Word Under Caret when Nothing Selected`: When checkmarked, invoking the Find Dialog with no active selection will fill the **Find What** field with the text under the caret; when not checkmarked, invoking the Find Dialog with no active selection will not change the contents of the **Find What** field; if the option above is not checkmarked, this option will be un-checkmarked and cannot be toggled.  (new to v8.4.5)
-* `☐ Use Monospaced font in Find dialog (Need to restart Notepad++)`: changes the font from standard proportional font to a monospaced font in the text boxes in the **Find** dialog; requires restarting Notepad++ to change
+* `☐ Use Monospaced font in Find dialog (Need to restart Notepad++)`: Changes the font from standard proportional font to a monospaced font in the text boxes in the **Find** dialog; requires restarting Notepad++ to change.
-* `☐ Find dialog remains open after search that outputs to results window`: successful file-level searches cause the **Find** window to close; selecting this option keeps the window open always
+* `☐ Find dialog remains open after search that outputs to results window`: Successful file-level searches cause the **Find** window to close; selecting this option keeps the window open always.
-* `☐ Confirm Replace All in All Opened Documents`: when checked, **Replace All in All Opened Documents** will ask for confirmation
+* `☐ Confirm Replace All in All Opened Documents`: When checked, **Replace All in All Opened Documents** will ask for confirmation.
-* `☐ Replace: Don't move to the following occurrence`: when checked and a match is selected, **Replace** will make the indicated substitution, but then will NOT automatically move the caret to the subsequent match (added v8.0.0)
+* `☐ Replace: Don't move to the following occurrence`: When checked and a match is selected, **Replace** will make the indicated substitution, but then will NOT automatically move the caret to the subsequent match (added v8.0.0).
-* `☐ Search Result window: show only one entry per found line`: when checked, the **Search Results Window** will only list each line once, even if the line has multiple matches; when unchecked, it will behave like older versions and list each line once for each match on that line (added v8.4.3)
+* `☐ Search Result window: show only one entry per found line`: When checked, the **Search Results Window** will only list each line once, even if the line has multiple matches; when unchecked, it will behave like older versions and list each line once for each match on that line (added v8.4.3).

 ### Backup